Smart-cards

 Key Management on the Token

 XCA assumes for every private key on the card a corresponding public key.
 When managing cards, XCA only searches for public keys.
 There is thus no need to enter a PIN.
-When using the the key for signing the corresponding private key on the card is selected and a PIN must be entered.
+When using the key for signing the corresponding private key on the card is selected and a PIN must be entered.

 Accordingly, every time a key is generated on the card, a public/private key-pair is generated.
 Every time a key is stored on the card, XCA creates a public and a private key object.